Community

 • At the end of the meeting, participants stand in a circle (if possible) with joined hands and recite the WFS Motto: “We are capable and competent, caring and compassionate, always willing to help another, bonded together in overcoming our addictions.”

-A silent donation is collected at meetings.
-The suggested donation is $2 – $5 (more if possible, less if necessary); however, no one is turned away from the meeting if they are unable to give a donation.
+A silent donation is collected at in-person meetings.
+The suggested donation is $2 – $5 (more if possible, less if necessary).
+However, no one is turned away from the meeting if they are unable to give a donation.
 These group donations are sent directly to the WFS office to help support the organization’s services.
-The organization provides free literature and support to our groups in the community.

-Groups are run by a WFS CF who has established a minimum of one year of continuous sobriety and is thoroughly acquainted with the New Life Program and its philosophy.
-The certification process includes having read Turnabout, Goodbye Hangovers, Hello Life, or Beginner’s Collection, demonstrating knowledge of the New Life Program when filling out the CF application, and receiving approval from the organization.
-CFs are then provided with a Facilitator’s Manual and other training materials.
+Meetings are run by a CF who is thoroughly acquainted with the New Life Program and its philosophy.
+The certification process includes having read Turnabout, Goodbye Hangovers, Hello Lifeor Beginner’s Collection, demonstrating knowledge of the New Life Program when filling out the CF application and receiving approval from the organization.
+CFs are then provided with a facilitator’s manual and other training materials.

-While CFs have demonstrated a certain level of knowledge of the New Life Program, participants should remember that they are not skilled professionals.
-CFs are peers in recovery who serve as volunteer stewards of the New Life Program by coordinating meeting logistics and sharing their knowledge of the program.
-They may sometimes need to refer a woman to additional supports if the woman’s needs exceed the capacity of the group.
+Meeting participants should remember that CFs are not skilled professionals.
+They are peers in recovery who serve as volunteer stewards of the New Life Program by coordinating meeting logistics and sharing their knowledge of the program.
+They may sometimes need to refer a woman to professional help if the woman’s needs exceed the capacity of the group.

 Sometimes two CFs run a group together, or they may identify other helpers as appropriate.
 If you have any concerns about how a WFS meeting is run, please contact the office or a Board member.